shirleyzhang2/CS330-Project/README.md

 ![Finetune1_train](images/finetune3.png) ![Finetune1_val](images/finetune3_eval.png)

 #### Experiment v4
 Randomly sample 8 instances for each paraphrase so that each task has 32 * 8 = 256 instances.
 The training and evaluation data is stored in `gpt3-paraphrase-tasks-tk-instruct-train-top8` and `gpt3-paraphrase-tasks-tk-instruct-test-top8`.
 The output is stored in `Tk-Instruct/output/finetuned-v4-original-instruction`.
-The validation loss still increases with training, but the "predict_exact_match" on original prompts (`splits/test_tasks_v2_original.txt`) is 50.3592 which is an improvement from v2.
+The validation loss still increases with training, but the "predict_exact_match" on original prompts (`splits/test_tasks_v2_original.txt`) is 50.3592 which is an improvement from v2 (47.0546).
+This is also slightly better than the non-finetuned, original model, which has a "predict_exact_match" of 50.3352.
+The results from the original model are saved in `Tk-Instruct/output/notfinetuned-original-instruction`.

 #### Experiment v5
 Randomly sample 3 instances for each paraphrase so that each task has 32 * 3 = 96 instances.
 The training and evaluation data is stored in `gpt3-paraphrase-tasks-tk-instruct-train-top3` and `gpt3-paraphrase-tasks-tk-instruct-test-top3`.
 The output is stored in `Tk-Instruct/output/finetuned-v5-original-instruction`.
 The validation loss still increases with training, but the "predict_exact_match" on original prompts further improves to 50.4789.
+This is even better than the original model!

 ### Train prompt quality classification/regression model